cristianku/CarND-Behavioral-Cloning-Project3/writeup_report.md

 64000 images per time, into a Memory buffer ( a python Queue ).
 I use **multiprocessing.Process** class.

-The great thing about Python Queue is that , if we define the maxsize, the put instruction in case the Queue is full, will wait until will be some space free.
+The great thing about Python Queue is that , if we define the **maxsize (batch_size \* queue_loader_chunk)**, the put instruction in case the Queue is full, will wait until will be some space free.